markmoxon/teletext-elite/README.md

 * [3-assembled-output](3-assembled-output) contains the output from the assembly process, when the source files are assembled and the results processed by the build files.

+* [4-reference-binaries](4-reference-binaries) contains the correct binaries for the game, so we can verify that our assembled output matches the reference.

 The source files in the first folder are heavily based on the repositories containing the [fully documented source code for the disc version of Elite on the BBC Micro](https://github.com/markmoxon/elite-source-code-bbc-micro-disc).

 ## Elite Compendium